groue/GRMustache/Guides/runtime_patterns.md

 Of course, your Pet class has no `age` property.

-Instead it has a `birthDate` or type NSDate, or even maybe a `birthDateComponents` of type NSDateComponents, which can't be messed up with any time zone.
+Instead it has a `birthDate` property or type NSDate, or even maybe a `birthDateComponents` property of type NSDateComponents, which can't be messed up with any time zone.

 How should we feed this `{{age}}` tag?